 What’s a URL?

-Like postal addresses, it’s important to include all the information in the right order that tells the USPS where your letter or package is to go.
+Like postal addresses, it’s important to include all the information in the right order so USPS knows where your letter or package goes.
 Likewise, URLs are your digital addresses for each page on your website.
 For Google to properly send visitors to the right page, your URL needs to be structured correctly.

 US Postal addresses are organized in this order: